 Get the recipe: Hanging cones decorations

-Melted toffee, gooey marshmallows and plenty of Rice Krispies make up a rather large batch of these delicious bars.
-The kids could mould them into festive characters - like snowmen, presents or Christmas trees, but these stars fit perfectly on sticks, like festive fairy wands.
+Melted toffee, gooey marshmallows and plenty of Rice Krispies make up a rather large batch of these magical stars.
+The kids could mould them into any festive shape - like snowmen, presents or Christmas trees, but these stars fit perfectly on sticks, like festive fairy wands.